vktr274/computer-vision-thresholding/README.md

 ### Steps

-1. Load the image and display each channel separately (R, G, B)
+1. Load the image and display each channel separately (R, G, B).
-2. Use R channel because it has the most contrast
+2. Use R channel because it has the most contrast.
-3. Apply Gaussian blur to the image with a kernel size of 3 to remove noise
+3. Apply Gaussian blur to the image with a kernel size of 3 to remove noise.
-4. Apply inverted mean adaptive thresholding to the image with a block size of 5 and a constant of 10
+4. Apply inverted mean adaptive thresholding to the image with a block size of 5 and a constant of 10 because there are less visible cells in the image (some cells are not so dark therefore there is less contrast between the cells and background).
-5. Find contours in the image and draw them (2248 contours found)
+5. Find contours in the image and draw them (2248 contours found).

-## Beer Foam
+## 2. Beer Foam

 ### Result